 Putting your child at ease during a CPS case

-If your child is removed from your home you should not panic.
+If your child is removed from your home, you should not panic.
 There is nothing permanent about that- at least yet.
-You should do whatever you can to help your child transition into their new living environment.
-As I mentioned earlier, it may be that your child will be living with a relative or it could be that he or she is sent to live with a foster family.
-Either way, let's talk about what things you can do to help him or she adapt to their new living environment.
+It would help if you did whatever you can to help your child transition into their new living environment.
+As I mentioned earlier, it may be that your child will be living with a relative, or it could be that he or she is sent to live with a foster family.
+Either way, let's talk about what things you can do to help him or her adapt to their new living environment.

 CPS will allow you some time to pack up some of your child's belongings.
-This will occur before your child is removed or after if CPS believes that there is an emergency situation that required the immediate removal of your child.
-You should collect your child's clothes, toys and other items that can remind him or her of home and give those to the caseworker.
-You won't be able to pack up a lot of their belongings but some things are better than none.
+This will occur before your child is removed or if CPS believes that an emergency required the immediate removal of your child.
+You should collect your child's clothes, toys, and other items that can remind them of home and give those to the caseworker.
+You won't be able to pack up many of their belongings, but some things are better than none.

-When you get an opportunity, speak to whoever will be caring for your child on a daily basis to inform him or her of your child’s schedule.
-If your child plays a sport or participates in an extracurricular activity then you should bring that to the caretaker’s attention.
-There is no guarantee that your child will be able to maintain the same schedule that he did at home with you, but you can at least alert the caretaker to the events.
+When you get an opportunity, speak to whoever will be caring for your child daily to inform him or her of your child’s schedule.
+If your child plays a sport or participates in an extracurricular activity, then you should bring that to the caretaker’s attention.
+There is no guarantee that your child will maintain the same schedule that he did at home with you, but you can at least alert the caretaker to the events.

-It is a needs-based analysis that will be performed to determine whether or not you need to have an attorney appointed to represent you.
-A good rule of thumb to figure out whether or not you will likely qualify to have an attorney appointed to represent you is whether you are already receiving a government benefit like food stamps.
+A needs-based analysis will be performed to determine whether or not you need to have an attorney appointed to represent you.
+A good rule of thumb to determine whether or not you will likely qualify to have an attorney appointed to represent you is whether you are already receiving a government benefit like food stamps.
 If you are, you will likely qualify to receive free legal assistance in your case.

 CPS must notify you of any court dates or other important events

 CPS must give you information regarding hearing dates and other courtroom activities.
-You have the right to attend any hearing in your case as well as mediation or family group conference.
-Mediation brings together all the parties to your case and attempts to work out a resolution without having to go through more hearings and a possible trial.
+You have the right to attend any hearing in your case and mediation or family group conference.
+Mediation brings together all the parties to your case and attempts to resolve a resolution without having to go through more hearings and a possible trial.

 Other Articles you may be interested in: